csb6/editorial/README.md

 The build script is set up to use `clang++` as the compiler, but you can easily change this in the build script.
 Also, be sure that you have ncurses installed and in a location that your compiler can find.

 Most Unix-like systems should already have an ncurses shared library, but on Windows you will most likely have to install PDCurses, which implements the same interface as ncurses on Windows platforms.
+The editor only uses the most basic features of NCurses (no fancy widgets or anything), so it should be compatible with PDCurses.
+However, this has not been tested.

+If there is no viable ncurses support for your platform, it should be straightforward to port over the necessary terminal drawing code.
+See `screen.h` and `screen.cpp` for the implementation of the ncurses wrapper.